Hurricane Checklist for Businesses and Employees

 Significant portions of the United States are at risk for tropical storms and hurricanes.
 Each year, heavy rains, strong winds, and hurricane-related floods cause an estimated $54 billion in structural damages — with $9 billion of that attributed to commercial businesses.

 When a hurricane or tropical storm makes landfall, damage and disruption soon follow.
 Food and basic supplies may run out or be cut off for a period of time.
 Felled trees can wipe out electricity, and roadways may flood at a moment’s notice.
-According to the National Oceanic and Atmospheric Administration (NOAA), inland flooding accounts for over 50 percent of hurricane-related deaths each year.
-And the U.S. Department of Labor says 75 percent of businesses without a continuity plan will fail within three years of a disaster.
+According to the National Oceanic and Atmospheric Administration (NOAA), inland flooding accounts for over 50% of hurricane-related deaths each year.
+And the U.S. Department of Labor says 75% of businesses without a business continuity plan will fail within three years of a disaster.

-Experiencing a hurricane can be a stressful situation.
+Experiencing a hurricane can be a stressful situation for business owners and individuals.
 But the more time and effort you put into your emergency preparedness plan, the easier it will be to remain calm, act quickly, and lessen the impact on your business.

 Hurricane Preparedness Checklist for Businesses

-Preparing for a hurricane begins long before the threat is near.
-Having a plan ready to set in motion is vital for protecting your people, property, and locations in the event of a disaster.
+Preparing for a hurricane begins long before the hurricane warning is sent out.
+Having a plan ready to set in motion is vital for protecting your people, property, and locations in the event of natural disasters.

 Follow these steps to ensure your business is hurricane-ready: